 Drivers of Non-Interest Income

 - The extent of non-interest income variation is counted on economic scenarios.
 The interest income largely depends on the minimum rate of interest charged on the sanctioned loan value.
 The rate of interest is decided based on the benchmark rate decided by Federal Bank.
 Now, when the economy faces challenges of deflation, as a preventive measure Federal Bank lower the interest rates.

-- In such a case, the banks are supposed to pass down the credit of reduction in interest rates to the consumers by revising the rate of interest charged on the loans.
+- In such a case, the banks are supposed to pass down the credit of reduction in interest rates to the consumers.
+It is done by revising the rate of interest charged on the loans.
 This leads to a fall in the interest income of the bank.
 To offset the revenue fall the banks, slightly increase the charges levied on transactions which constitute the non-interest income.

 - Likewise, when the economy goes through inflation, in order to control the price hikes, the Federal bank raises the interest rate in order to increase the cost of borrowing.
 This results in an increase in the interest income.

-The non-interest income is the income generated from non-core activities of banking and financial institutions and play a key role in the overall total income of the banks.
+The non-interest income is generated from non-core activities of banking and financial institutions.
+It plays a vital role in the overall total income of the banks.
 Mostly, the non-interest income is affected by the extent of interest income.

 This has been a guide to What is Non-Interest Income & its Definition.
 Here we discuss the list of non-interest income in Banks, its significance along with example and drivers.
 You can learn more about from the following articles –